-- Real Gross Domestic Product increased at an annual real rate of 4.1% in the third guarter of 2013. - Previous estimates indicated real growth at a 3.6% annual rate, but private inventory investments and state and local government spending came in better than expected.
-Offsetting this was a deceleration in exports. - For 2012, the economy grew at an annual real rate of 2.2% after a 1.8% real increase in 2011.
+- Real Gross Domestic Product increased at an annual real rate of 2.6% in the fourth quarter of 2013.1 - The increase was due in large part to positive contributions from personal consumption, exports, and nonresidential fixed investments.
+These contributions were offset by reduced federal spending and residential fixed investments. - For 2013, the economy grew at an annual real rate of 1.9% after a 2.8% real increase in 2012.